 While Serta may have a strong reputation in the bedding world, I’m not going to let the company rest on its laurels; instead, I’m going to put this bed to the test to figure out how it sleeps, how it feels, and whether or not it could be the perfect mattress for you!

-Continue reading below for my full review of the Serta iComfort Blue 100 mattress.
+Continue reading below for my full Serta iComfort Blue mattress review.
 Don’t have time to read it all?
 Click here to skip to the bottom and check out my review summary.

 As I mentioned up top, the Serta iComfort Blue 100 is one of several mattresses in the brand’s iComfort line, which features five other all-foam models as well as a fleet of hybrid beds.
 The Blue 100 itself is built with four layers of both memory foam and high-density poly foam, which creates an interesting interplay between pressure relief and support.

 While the iComfort line offers a wide range of firmness levels for different kinds of sleepers, the Blue 100 has been designed specifically with a “Gentle Firm” feel in mind.

 I’ll explore more what that means later, but for now let’s dive into the bed’s different layers.

 Cover – The cover is comprised of a thick material that has a pleasant, cozy feel to it.
 It’s also fairly stretchy, so it shouldn’t bunch up as you toss and turn in the night.

 Comfort Layer – Built with .75” of TempActiv gel memory foam, the comfort layer has a slow response to pressure, which should allow the sleeper to sink in for some satisfying relief.
 And while memory foam has a bit of a reputation for overheating, Serta’s managed to mitigate this with a special gel infusion that works to keep things cool through the night.